Kiritsu/uploadr/README.md

 UploadR is a simple server-side uploading service made with ASP.NET Core 3.1.

-# Routes

-## Anonymous requests
-> `POST /api/account` - Creates a new unverified account.
-Requires `AccountCreateModel` form.

-> `GET /api/upload/{string|guid:filename}{string:password}` - Gets an upload by its name or guid.
-Password can be specified if the file requires a password.

-> `GET /api/shorten/{string:shortenedName}{string:password}` - Redirects to the target of this shortened url.

-## Authenticated requests (Unverified)
-> `POST /api/account/verify` - Verifies an unverified account.

-## Authenticated requests (User)
-> `DELETE /api/account{bool:cascade}` - Deletes the current account.

-> `PATCH /api/account/reset` - Resets the current user's token.

-> `POST /api/upload/` - Creates an upload.
-Requires `UploadModel` form.

-> `DELETE /api/upload/{string|guid:filename}` - Removes an upload by its name or guid.

-> `DELETE /api/upload/` - Removes multiple uploads by their ids.

-> `GET /api/upload/{string|guid:filename}/details` - Gets an upload's details by its id or guid.

-> `GET /api/upload/uploads` - Gets details of every upload created by the current authenticated user.

-> `POST /api/shorten/` - Creates a shortened url.
-Requires `ShortenModel` form.

-> `DELETE /api/shorten/{string|guid:shortenedId}` - Removes a shortened url by its name or guid.

-> `GET /api/shorten/{string|guid:shortenedId}/details` - Gets a shortened url's details by its name or guid.

-> `GET /api/shorten/shortens` - Gets details of every  shortened url created by the current authenticated user.

-## Authenticated requests (Admin)
-> `PATCH /api/account/{userId}/block` - Blocks a user by its id.

-> `PATCH /api/account/{userId}/unblock` - Unblocks a user by its id.

-> `PATCH /api/account/{userId}/reset` - Resets a user's token.

-> `DELETE /api/upload/{string|guid:filename}` - Removes an upload by its name or guid.

-> `GET /api/upload/{guid:userguid}/uploads` - Gets details of every upload created by the given user guid.

-> `DELETE /api/shorten/{string|guid:shortenedId}` - Removes a shortened url by its name or guid.

-> `GET /api/shorten/{guid:userguid}/shortens` - Gets details of every shortened urls created by the given user guid.

 # Requirements

 In order to use UploadR, you need the following components: